 Third gold in a row!
 Unbelievable, crazy and apparently unrepeatable.
 A nation of ten million people from the center of Europe, where it doesn’t even really freeze in winter, was undoubtedly the best hockey nation in the world at that time!

-“I think that our generation wore those medals, you could say, practically all the time, even though we were always only interested in the gold one, the others didn’t really interest us,” Martin Ručinský looks back on the golden era from the turn of the century.
+“I think that our generation wore those medals, you might say, practically all the time, even though we were always only interested in the gold one, the others didn’t really interest us,” Martin Ručinský looks back on the golden era from the turn of the century.
 Since he last wore the national team jersey (2015), the Czechs have brought home only one medal from a major tournament, namely the bronze from the 2022 WC in Finland.
 We will find out next month whether they will be able to get another medal in front of their home crowd this year.

 Ice Bearers